 Now that your are in System Preferences click on Time Machine

 Once the Time Machine preference pane open toggle the On/Off switch

-At this point you will be prompted to connect your drive to your computer and select it form the list.
-If you need to before you select the drive for back up format or wipe it using Disk Utility in the Utilities folder
+At this point you will be prompted to connect your drive to your computer and select it from the list.
+If you need to before you select the drive for back up format or wipe it using Disk Utility in the Utility folder

 Now your computer should start backing up to your external hard drive.

 Now that your data is saved on another drive you can retrieve your data when you need it.
 As the drive fills up it will begin to delete older backups to make room for all future backups.
 Don’t copy files over one by one because it can corrupt the backup.
 Instead, use the following methods to restore your data.